haitai-social/pit/README.md

 ### MCP Server Usage

-When running as an MCP server, Pit provides the `pit_add_chat_history` tool that can be called by AI assistants to automatically record conversations.
+When running as an MCP server, Pit provides the `pit_record_chat_history` tool that can be called by AI assistants to automatically record conversations.

 See [MCP_INSTALL.md](./MCP_INSTALL.md) for MCP server setup and usage details.